3lvia/designsystem/README.md

 0. Clone repository, checkout new branch from master, and run `yarn`.
 1. Navigate to `packages/web/contentful` and follow the instructions in the `.env.template` file.
 2. Building projects:
    1. Run `yarn build` to build all projects for productions.
-This commando will run on push.
-   1. Run `yarn build:web` to build the web project.
+   2. Run `yarn build:web` to build the web project.
-   1. Run `yarn build:components` to build the components (includes more steps than start:components like testing).
+   3. Run `yarn build:components` to build the components (will first clean all dist-folders).
-   1. Run `yarn build:tokens` at root to build the two token packages.
-These are also built once (not watched) when using `yarn start:components`.
+   4. Run `yarn build:tokens` to build the two token packages.
 3. Running projects:
-   1. Run `yarn start:web` at root to run the main documentation page (design.elvia.io).
+   1. Run `yarn start:web` to run the main documentation page (design.elvia.io).
-   2. Run `yarn start:components` at root to watch for the components (every time components are changed).
+   2. Run `yarn start:components` to watch for the components (every time components are changed).
-   3. Run `yarn start:elvis` at root to watch for the style-library components (every time elvis-components are changed).
+   3. Run `yarn start:elvis` to watch for the style-library components (every time elvis-components are changed).
-   4. Run `yarn start:react` at root to run the react test-project (testing components).
+   4. Run `yarn start:react` to run the react test-project (testing components).
-   5. Run `yarn start:vue` at root to run the vue test-project (testing components).
+   5. Run `yarn start:vue` to run the vue test-project (testing components).
 4. Useful extensions:
    1. Angular Language Service
    2. ESLint
    3. Prettier
    4. vscode-styled-components
-   5. Volar
+   5. Vue - Official
-   6. Angular Files
 5. Less useful, but still nice extensions:
    1. Color Highlight
-   2. Auto Rename Tag
-   3. GitLense
+   2. GitLense
-   4. npm Intellisense
+   3. npm Intellisense
-   5. Template string converter
+   4. Template string converter
-   6. Angular Snippets
+   5. Angular Snippets

 ### Start developing